fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

    Auto traces any background images in all selected glyphs

-.. method:: font.balance()

-   For all cubic bezier splines of the font make the line between the control points parallel to the chord such that the area is preserved.
-This is an improved version of the algorithm known as "tunnify".

 .. method:: font.build()

    If any of the selected characters is a composite character, then this